 The most common symptoms of Addison's disease are:

 You may also have other symptoms, such as:

 If you have diabetes, you may have low blood sugar more often, and it may be more severe than usual.

+Symptoms usually start slowly.
 You may not even notice them until your body is under extreme stress, such as when a severe infection, trauma, surgery, or dehydration causes an adrenal crisis.
 An adrenal crisis means that your body can't make enough cortisol to cope with the stress.

 In a few cases, Addison's disease gets worse quickly.
 These people may already be in an adrenal crisis when they see a doctor.
 During an adrenal crisis, the body can't make enough cortisol to deal with extreme physical stress.
 This can cause:

 Call your doctor right away if you have these symptoms.
 If an adrenal crisis isn't treated, you could die of shock from a steep drop in blood pressure.

-Addison's disease, the doctor will ask about your health, such as if you have had cancer or have HIV or if you have a family history of Addison's disease.
+To diagnose Addison's disease, the doctor will ask about your health, such as if you have had cancer or have HIV or if you have a family history of Addison's disease.
 You'll also have a physical exam so the doctor can look for changes in your skin color, check your blood pressure, and look for signs of dehydration.

 Your doctor may also order tests, such as:

 Treatment includes medicine, self-care, and being prepared for when your body is under stress.
 If your doctor thinks that you have Addison's disease, he or she may start treatment right away, even before you get your test results.

 You will need to take medicine for the rest of your life to replace the cortisol and aldosterone your body can't make on its own.
 You may take just one medicine, or you may need more than one.

-Take care of yourself at home.
-You may need to:
+To take care of yourself at home, you may need to:

 It's a good idea to be prepared for times when your body is under stress.
 Here are a few ways you can prepare:

 Finding out that you have Addison's disease can be scary.
 But if you get treatment and follow your doctor's advice, you can lead a long and healthy life.